ckeditor/ckeditor5/docs/framework/guides/tutorials/data-from-external-source.md

 					// if new value arrive add a css animation effect to show that data were updated if ( externalValueToShow ) {
 						domElement.classList.add( 'external-widget-bounce' );
-						// remove animation class when it ends setTimeout( () => domElement.classList.remove( 'external-widget-bounce' ), 1100 );
+						// Remove the animation class when it ends setTimeout( () => domElement.classList.remove( 'external-widget-bounce' ), 1100 );
 					}
 				} );